 April Woo FGCU Assistant Swim Coach

-April Woo, who joined the Eagles in May of 2012, enters her first season as a member of the FGCU Swimming and Diving coaching staff.
-Woo , who swam collegiately at Pacific, came to the FGCU program following a three-year assistant coaching stint at Cleveland State.
+April Woo, who joined the Eagles in May of 2012, enters her second season as a member of the FGCU Swimming and Diving coaching staff.
+Woo, who swam collegiately at Pacific, came to the FGCU program following a three-year assistant coaching stint at Cleveland State.

 As the sprint coach at CSU, Woo's primary responsibilities were focusing on dry-land and weight training portions of the sport, as well as assisting with day-to-day aspects of the CSU program.
 Upon completing her swimming career at the University of the Pacific in 2009, Woo was named as an assistant coach under head coach Wally Morton's staff.
 She then became driven to transfer her enthusiasm and passion for dry-land and weight training to the Cleveland State swimmers.